shmemma93/curse-of-strahd/source/content/Curse of Strahd/Session Notes/Session 4.md

 Link to OG notes: https://docs.google.com/document/d/10MQ5O67Y9ED063wzYoqpwuBLu_KJ_C7eEk8y6BxenJk/edit?tab=t.2au7wof23giv

 Who was here this session: [[Emereth]], [[Dogorasu]], [[Alder]], [[Galina]], [[Janet]], and [[Matt]]
+# TLDR
+We all wreck some more druids and [[Matt]] ends up with a staff.
+We find more wine in the cellar which we end up hauling onto the cart and taking with us back to [[The Blue Water Inn]].
+Before we can leave for [[The Blue Water Inn]], the massive tree appears and Matt destroys it by snapping the staff.
+We get the wine to [[Irwin Martikov]].
+We head to the [[Vallaki]] town square and find out the Festival of the Blazing Sun is happening tomorrow. [[Emereth]] frees the people in the stocks and we follow them to [[St Andral's Cathedral]].
+There we find out that the bones of St Andral have been stolen and we need to retrieve them.
+We end up tracking down that the bones are in [[Henrik Van der Voort]]'s store, so we head there.
+# Detailed Notes
 The group finishes off the needle blights and the druid.
 Then [[Galina]] heads into a bedroom.
 In it is a tapestry of a church with a rocking cradle under it and a bed with a raven headboard.

 Inside the chest [[Galina]] manages to unlock the chest and inside is: